ohmzi/Tautulli_Curated_Plex_Collection/README.md

 ### 1. Prerequisites

-- **Docker, Portainer, Plex, Tautulli, and Radarr** must already be installed and working.
+- **Docker, Plex, Tautulli, and Radarr** must already be installed and working.
 - You’ll need valid credentials for each service (tokens, API keys, etc.).

 ### 2. Prepare Your `config.yaml`